LagoLunatic/GCFT/README.md

 On Windows, you must first [install vcpkg](https://vcpkg.io/en/getting-started) and [Visual Studio](https://visualstudio.microsoft.com/vs/community/) before running that command.

 If the script ran successfully with no errors, then the next time you load a J3D model in GCFT you should see a 3D preview.

+If you are on Windows 8 or below, use `requirements_qt5.txt`/`requirements_qt5_full.txt` instead of the normal requirements files.